xpepermint/config-keys/README.md

 };
 ```

-Not that you can also create a local file (e.g. `config/settings.local.js`) to override data of the original file.
+You can also create a local file (e.g. `config/settings.local.js`) to override data of the original file.

 ## API